PowerDataHub/terraform-aws-airflow/examples/deploy/README.md

-# How to create a basic cluster and deploy some DAGs
+# How to create a basic cluster and deploy some DAGs and plugins

 Configuration in this directory creates a airflow cluster including EC2 instances, DB instance, SQS queue and S3 bucket.